OSH-2018/3-ksqsf/README.md

 ### Read / Write

 A file consists of a file entry and a data list.
-The file entry points to the first and the last data node to accerlate sequential reads and appends.
+The file entry points to the first and the last data node to accelerate sequential reads and appends.

 ### Directory